Covariant quantization of the Einstein-Hilbert theory in first-order form: Conclusions

 \section{Conclusions}

 In this paper, we have studied the covariant quantization of the first-order formulation of EH gravity.
 We analyzed the gauge algebra of both first- and second-order formulations, showing that they are closed and irreducible.
-In the first-order case, we identified a novel trivial symmetry associated with the auxiliary connection.
-Although irrelevant for classical gauge fixing, this symmetry leads to nontrivial quantum identities.
+We showed that a novel local symmetry appears in the first-order formulation of the EH theory.
+However, similarly to the Yang--Mills symmetry found in Ref.~\cite{Lavrov:2021pqh}, this symmetry is trivial and therefore does not affect its gauge algebra.

 Using the BV formalism, we constructed the quantum action and derived a manifestly covariant expression for the Senjanović determinant, thereby avoiding the non-covariant measures of earlier approaches.
 This, in turn, allows us to establish the exact quantum equivalence between the first- and second-order formulations at the level of the generating functional $Z$ and the effective action $\Gamma$.